redpanda-ai/Meerkat/README.md

 ## Meerkat

-***Meerkat***, Yodlee's Data Exploration and Enrichment Platform, blends a host of technologies into a powerful web service that allows us to predict various attributes of a financial transaction.
+***Meerkat*** blends a host of technologies into a powerful web service that allows us to predict various attributes of a financial transaction.
 These attributes include
 * Geolocation (e.g. Street Address, City, State, Latitude and Longitude)
 * Name of merchant (e.g. Kroger, Target, CVS, McDonald's)
 * Type of transaction (e.g. Spend, Payroll, Refund, Fee)